isoAdvector/isoAdvector/README.md

 `src/`

 * Contains a single library : `libIsoAdvection`.
-* Two classes implement the IsoAdvector advection scheme: `isoAdvection` and `isoCutter`.
+* Three classes implement the IsoAdvector advection scheme:
+    - `isoCutFace`
+    - `isoCutCell`
+    - `isoAdvection`
 * For comparison the library includes HRIC, CICSAM and other algebraic VOF scheme in `finiteVolume` directory.

 `applications/`

-- `applications/solvers/isoAdvect`
+- `applications/solvers/isoAdvector`
     - Solves the volume fraction advection equation in either steady flow or periodic predefined flow with the option of changing the flow direction at a specified time.
 - `applications/solvers/mulesFoam`
-    - This is like isoAdvect, but using MULES instead of isoAdvector.
+    - This is like isoAdvector, but using MULES instead of isoAdvector.
 Based on interFoam.
 - `applications/solvers/passiveAdvectionFoam`
     - This is essentially scalarTransportFoam but using alpha1 instead of T and without diffusion term.
 Used to run test cases with predefined velocity field using the CICSAM and HRIC schemes.
 - `applications/solvers/interFlow`